Jailed without charge: How Israel holds thousands of Palestinian prisoners

 How does the Israeli military judicial system work in the occupied territories?

-The Oslo Accords of the 1990s led to the establishment of the Palestinian Authority (PA), but a semi-government run by Palestinian has not ended the Israeli military judicial system.
+The Oslo Accords of the 1990s led to the establishment of the Palestinian Authority (PA), but a semi-government run by Palestinians has not ended the Israeli military judicial system.
 Israel still directly controls a majority of the West Bank and has allowed construction of illegal settlements on Palestinian lands.

 The PA has faced criticism for its security coordination with Israel, under which it is obliged to share information regarding armed Palestinian groups.
 It has a penal code and a judiciary, but the three million Palestinians in the occupied territories could easily fall under the jurisdiction of Israel’s military courts if they are accused of endangering Israeli security.
 That could include any activity tied to the hundreds of Palestinian organisations that Israel has deemed illegal over the decades.